 Newer tech can enhance internet speed by providing faster and more stable connections.
 Ethernet cables offer greater reliability over longer distances; powerline adapters bring speed through electrical wiring; mesh kits eliminate dead zones—these options all work to expand coverage to meet various activities’ data needs; choose one that best meets yours!

-8. Turn Off Unnecessary Devices
+8. Turn Off Unnecessary Devices:

 If your home Wi-Fi network contains multiple devices connected at once, they could compete for bandwidth.
-Disconnecting unnecessary devices and activating QoS settings on the router may help to boost internet speeds and ensure better internet speed.
+Disconnecting unnecessary devices and activating QoS settings on the router may help boost internet speeds and ensure better internet speed.

 If you’re still having issues, try connecting directly to your router via an Ethernet cable or upgrading the wireless signal with a Wi-Fi extender.
 If speed test results don’t correspond with advertised service plan speeds, speak with your ISP directly about all available solutions—they may offer specific advice tailored specifically to your setup and usage habits.

-9. Run a Speed Test
+9. Run a Speed Test:

 If your speeds seem slow, consider whether you are using too much data or your device is obsolete.
 Keep in mind that different activities require different internet capabilities; Verizon offers plans with flexible terms to meet all of your internet requirements.